praeploy00/Crop_Yield_Thailand/README.md

 # Dataset: Crop YieldThailand

 This repository contains the dataset used in the publication:
-A Century of Yield Dynamics of Major Crops in Thailand: Regional Patterns of Growth, Stagnation, and Climate Sensitivity
+A Century of Yield Dynamics of Major Crops in Thailand: Regional Patterns of Growth, Stagnation, and Climate Sensitivity.

 Authorship: Praeploy Kongsurakan, Tomomichi Kato, Li Xinli, Tatsuki Nakagawa, Azusa Suzuki